Triumph Street Triple: Third generation (2013–2017)

+The 2014 Street Triple has slanted headlights and a low-mounted exhaust.
+The R version, shown, has upgraded suspension and red accents on the frame and wheels.

 In 2013, Triumph remodeled the chassis of the Street Triple.
 It includes a new frame unit, which is still in aluminum, but with fewer parts and welds.
-The caster angle is narrower, from 24,3° (on the previous model) to 24,1°.
+The caster angle is steeper, from 24.3° (on the previous model) to 24.1°.
 The old tubular sub-frame is changed for a new aluminum cast sub-frame unit.
 The most distinctive modification is a new exhaust mounted underneath the engine, replacing the underseat exhaust from the previous version, moving the centre of mass forwards and down.
 Lighter rims are also mounted on the bike.
 All these modifications make the bike both lighter and more agile; total mass was reduced by 6 kg, which is the lightest generation of Street Triples.
 The engine remained unchanged while the 1st gear was made considerably taller by taking the gear ratios from the Daytona 675.
 The 675 Street Triple gains also new suspensions, new brake discs that can be assisted by a multi-mode disengageable ABS, a coded key, more space under the saddle, a dashboard enriched with a fuel gauge, an improved finish, new mirrors and a discreet modification at the base of the tank.

 The Street Triple R gains a red sub-frame and the caster angle is narrower from 23,9° (on the previous model) to 23,4°.
 The R model remains distinctive with 19mm radial master cylinder and radial 4 pistons brake calipers around 310mm discs.
 The suspensions with a 41mm inverted fork and separate reservoir shock are adjustable for rebound, compression and preload.
 A disconnectable and configurable is available as an option.